alijahnas/CKA-practice-exercises/troubleshooting.md

 Doc: https://kubernetes.io/docs/tasks/debug-application-cluster/debug-application/

+Questions:
-Launch a pod with a busybox container that launches with the `sheep 3600` command (this command doesn't exist.
-Get the logs from the pod, then correct the error to make it launch `sleep 3600`.
+- Launch a pod with a busybox container that launches with the `sheep 3600` command (this command doesn't exist.
+- Get the logs from the pod, then correct the error to make it launch `sleep 3600`.

 <details><summary>Solution</summary>
 <p>